thafaker/TerminalDrome/README.md

 TerminalDrome communicates with your Navidrome server via the [Subsonic API](http://www.subsonic.org/pages/api.jsp).
 Audio playback is handled by **mpv**, which is launched as a background process and controlled via a Unix socket.
 This keeps the TUI responsive while mpv handles all the audio decoding and streaming.

-Authentication uses token-based auth (MD5 hash of password + random salt), so your password never appears in plaintext in process lists or logs.
+Authentication uses token-based auth.
+When you enter your password (or an optional Navidrome App Token) during setup, TerminalDrome derives a random salt, computes `MD5(secret + salt)`, and stores only the resulting `token` and `salt`.
+From then on, every request to the server carries `t=<token>&s=<salt>` — the plaintext secret never appears in process lists, logs, or on disk.

+Bandcamp support uses an optional second `[bandcamp]` server block.
+Press `Shift+B` to switch sources.

 **Shuffle** works entirely client-side: the current song list is shuffled in memory (Fisher-Yates algorithm) and mpv is restarted with the new order from the beginning.